Reapply/AdminToolbox/README.md

 - `/spawn` - Enter admin mode at the current world's spawn point
 - `/spawn <world>` - Enter admin mode at the provided world's spawn point

+### Report System

+- `/report <reason>` — Players send a report with their current location and a timestamp.
+Admins receive a broadcast where the coordinates are clickable to spectate in admin mode.
+- `/reports [page]` — View open reports (5 per page).
+Each entry shows player, coords, and world.
+Hovering shows the reason, time, and the report ID.
+The coords are clickable to spectate in admin mode, and an inline `[Resolve]` button lets admins resolve the report.
+- `/reports resolve <id>` — Resolve by ID (or click the inline `[Resolve]` button).

+Notes:
+- Cooldown: players must wait 5 minutes between `/report` submissions.
+- Permission: `admintoolbox.reports` is required to view/resolve reports.

 #### Navigation

 - `/back` - Move to previous location in teleport history